Window Hero Webinar

 Below is a video of Catherine and Duffy in Duffy’s workshop:

-Equipment recommended by Catherine and Duffy for various projects involving lead paint:
+Equipment recommended by Catherine and Duffy for various lead paint removal projects:

 Paint scraper: the sharper blades and pull-type scrapers not thin metal or plastic push scrapers like putty scrapers